 - The Executive Director is Liam Barnard.
-He is the only paid member of staff.
 He can be reached at firstname.lastname@example.org

 - Ethiopiaid has an independent, voluntary Board of Trustees.
 The current Chairperson is Michael Keegan.
 The Secretary is Oonagh O'Connor.
 They can be contacted through our head office.